(I’ve Had) The Time Of My Life Chords | Bill Medley + Jennifer Warnes Guitar Lesson with TAB + Backing Tracks

 The answer: E — with a bag of tasteful borrowed tricks.

-To get TAB for all sections — including what to play if you’ve managed to fire the keyboard player — head to the lesson here: (I’ve Had) The Time Of My Life – Guitar Lesson with TAB.
+To get TAB for all sections — including what to play if you’ve managed to fire the keyboard player — look further down this guitar lesson.

 Once you can play the TAB, all you’ll need as a reminder is the chord chart.